 Morgan has worked at the Newton School since December 2019.
 She first started as a substitute teacher, then finished her student-teaching here, and is now the first grade teacher.
 Morgan attended Plymouth State University and earned her BS in Elementary Education with her K-6 teaching certification.
 When Morgan isn't teaching you can find her coaching the Hartford youth field hockey team, spending time with her family, and baking.
 You can reach Miss Fisk at email@example.com

-Alaina Denney is the second grade teacher at Newton.
-She grew up in a steel mill town in Pennsylvania, right between Lancaster and Philadelphia.
-In 2012, she moved to Myrtle Beach, South Carolina with her family.
+Alaina Denney is the third and fourth grade ELA/social studies teacher at Newton.
+She grew up in Pennsylvania in the suburbs outside of Philadelphia.
+In 2012 she relocated to Myrtle Beach, South Carolina with her family.
 She received her Bachelor’s degree in Early Childhood Education from Coastal Carolina University.
-Alaina moved from the south to Vermont in the summer of 2021 after teaching first grade for two years.
-In her spare time she enjoys reading, listening to music, and visiting her family at the beach.
+Alaina moved from the south to Vermont in the summer of 2021 with her partner, Nick, who attends Vermont Law School.
+She has taught second grade the past two years at Newton and is excited to begin a new journey in the third and fourth grade cluster.
+In her spare time she enjoys reading fantasy novels, attending concerts, and visiting her family at the beach.
 Alaina can be reached at email@example.com.

 Eric hails from Michigan originally and came to Vermont in 2006 and Newton in 2012 by way of Florida, Ireland, and France.
 He attended the University of Florida and has a Bachelor’s degree from Northern Vermont University - Johnson and a teaching certification from the Upper Valley Educator Institute.
 In his former life, Eric owned a small chain of hair salons, was a real estate developer, and then had a career as a professional artist exhibiting his oil paintings in New York, Boston, and several countries in Europe.
 In his spare time, Eric is an avid downhill skier and supporter of SEC college sports and loves to cook gourmet meals and listen to music and travel (especially to Europe) with his wife of almost 4 decades, Suzy.
 They live in White River Junction with their awesomely amazing and adorable Goldendoodle, Phoebe.
 You can reach Eric at firstname.lastname@example.org.